-- 1. All Pre-Licensure students are required to have a laptop computer, with a working camera and speakers, and must be compatible with supplemental learning programs used in the nursing program. - 2.
+- 1. All Pre-Licensure students are required to have a laptop computer, with a working camera and speakers, and must be compatible with supplemental learning programs used in the nursing program (ATI, Lockdown Browser, etc.). - 2.
 Further university IT recommendations and resources are listed here: Hardware and software recommendations

-Revised 5/20, 5/21, 4/24
+Revised 5/20, 5/21, 4/24, 5/25